Authored by the expert who managed and guided the team behind the France Property Pack

 What is the property price forecast for the French Riviera in 2026?

-How much are property prices expected to increase on the French Riviera in 2026?
+How much are property prices expected to increase in the French Riviera in 2026?

-As of early 2026, property prices on the French Riviera are expected to increase by approximately 3% over the calendar year, representing a return to healthy but not excessive growth.
+As of 2026, property prices in the French Riviera are expected to increase by about 3% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the French Riviera.

-Which neighborhoods will see the highest price growth on the French Riviera in 2026?
+Which neighborhoods will see the highest price growth in the French Riviera in 2026?

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in the French Riviera.

-What property types will appreciate the most on the French Riviera in 2026?
+What property types will appreciate the most in the French Riviera in 2026?

 Make a profitable investment in the French Riviera